What You Need to Do After You’re Hit by an 18-Wheeler

 If you are claiming physical damages, then you will not want to be seen jogging in your neighborhood or doing physical activity that requires a good amount of exertion.

 A commercial truck company that is being sued will inevitably have agents monitoring the status of the person who is seeking damages.
 You don’t want to be found as a fraud, especially in a court of law.

 Know Your Rights

 Being hit by a truck can be one of the scariest situations that could happen in your life.
 If you have been affected by a commercial truck accident, don’t think you have to endure this nightmare alone.

 Know the steps that you need to take in the aftermath of the collision, and remember that you have resources that are available should you want to pursue legal action.

 If you have been the victim of a commercial truck accident, don’t let trucking companies intimidate you or pressure you.
 Know that you have rights and that there are legal representatives and well-trained attorneys that can help you seek justice.

-Stephen Babcock of Babcock Partners is standing by to help you.
+Stephen Babcock of Babcock Injury Lawyers is standing by to help you.

 Your case — and your future will be our top priority.
 When we meet with you, we will review your case with you for free, and after you hire us you will have Stephen’s 100% Client Satisfaction Guarantee.